jstat/jstat/doc/md/core.md

 ### clear()

-Set all values in the vector or matrix to zero.
+Sets all values in the vector or matrix to zero.

 **clear( array )**